Zen Story: Emptying the Teacup

 “Like this cup,” Nan-in said, “you are full of your own opinions and speculations.
 How can I show you Zen unless you first empty your cup?”

 Many people who are new to haiku believe that it must be 5-7-5 syllables in English.
 They are deeply attached to this rigid belief, an urban myth usually taught to them at an impressionable young age by well-meaning teachers.
 As a result, they too often fail to see that 5-7-5 is essentially an incorrect target for English-language haiku—violating the form rather than preserving it.
-Even more importantly, they typically fail to see other targets that are vital to haiku poetry.
+This is because the Japanese have never counted syllables in haiku, but something else, and because “syllable” is the wrong word for this.
+Even more importantly, those who insist on 5-7-5 syllables typically fail to see other targets that are vital to haiku poetry.
 The lesson is not just for those new to haiku.
 Even seasoned writers of haiku are well-advised to return to beginner’s mind, to always be open to new ways of approaching this ephemeral art.
 I need to remind myself of this lesson all the time.
+This Zen story brings to mind the Greek word from Christian theology, kenosis, to empty oneself, which describes how Jesus emptied himself of divine power to become fully human.
+Only emptiness welcomes fullness, and fullness is not even the goal.
 See also “Zen and the Art of Direct Seeing and “Dripping Rain: Learning Haiku from Shunryu Suzuki.” +